- Home

 - Higher humidity

-- Cyclone risk (rare but possible)
+- Cyclone risk in season

-- Some remote areas inaccessible
+- Some remote areas may be trickier to access

 Frequently Asked Questions